Advertisement

 Submit Your Application

-Apply directly through the official Tennessee Valley Housing Services portal.
-Applications are free — never pay anyone to apply on your behalf.
-If applying online, take a screenshot of your confirmation page for your records.
+Contact Tennessee Valley Housing Services directly at to request an application.
+Applications are always free — never pay anyone to apply on your behalf.

 4